We love to get around

 We love the power of nature

-the opportunity to change that.
+cities have the opportunity to change that.
 From solar water heating, geothermal heating, biogas, wind farms, solar electricity and smart grids, renewables don’t affect the air we breathe, our water supplies and our climate system.
 And that means healthy, happier people.

 We love green buildings

 Our participating cities are at the forefront of improving the places that we live and work.
 Buildings define the character of our cities.
 But it’s not just about what they look like, it’s about how they work too.
 Buildings use one third of the world’s energy, and in bigger